Pablo Rodríguez Grez: Operation Colombo

 Rodríguez defended Pinochet in the Operation Colombo Case, in which Pinochet had been accused of being an actor in an operation that caused 119 opponents to be executed or disappeared in 1975.
 He defended Pinochet with energy, in which he denied the torture, disappearances or murders committed by the regime. and that "this is an offense to the figure of Pinochet".
 He accused the courts of manipulation and later waived the amparo claim.

 Caravan of death

-He also defended Pinochet from the “Caravan of Death” investigations, in which he was first prosecuted in 2000 by Juan Guzmán Tapia.
+Rodríguez also defended Pinochet from the “Caravan of Death” investigations, in which he was first prosecuted in 2000 by Juan Guzmán Tapia.
 Pinochet had been accused of being the author of crimes committed by the Caravan of Death, led by Sergio Arellano Stark in 1973, executing 75 political prisoners.
 Rodríguez was confident that the court would overturn the charges and sent seven lawyers together.

 Riggs Case

 Another case that Rodríguez defended was the Riggs Case, along with Fernando Rabat Celis.
 He defended Pinochet and Lucía Hiriart, in which Pinochet had been accused of embezzling public funds, held in secret accounts at Riggs Bank.
 He stated about the case that: "We are going to appeal to the court for this to be sanctioned in an exemplary way, because it is not possible for situations of this kind to occur in Chile", in addition to saying "there are abundant antecedents that motivate the decision on the existence of the crime of embezzlement of public funds, substantiated accusations (...) that these persons participated in this crime".